iamwpj/iamwpj/resume/src/resume.md

 ### Senior Systems Administrator - Cedar Falls - 2022 to Present

+As a senior, I work educate coworkers and establish long-term goals with my team, alongside previous responsibilities.

 ### Systems and Network Administrator - Cedar Falls - 2016 to 2022

 I focus on automation to support a variety of servers and clusters.
-Other common tasks involve gluing APIs, databases, and data sources together with Python and Bash.
-I interact with a broad range of techonologies and resources – key components: Linux configuration management (Puppet), continuous integration and workbook scheduling (GitLab, Rundeck), log collection (OpenSearch), student learning servers, Zoom provisioning (ongoing), and high performance computing (Slurm, Bright Cluster).
+I interact with a broad range of techonologies and resources to help provide reliable IT at UNI.

 ## Aces